Hear the Beatles Tell All

 Hear the Beatles Tell All (subtitled Live in Person Interviews Recorded During Their Latest American Tour) is an album released in the United States by Vee-Jay Records in November 1964.
 One side of the album contains an interview with all four members of the Beatles by Dave Hull, and the other side contains an interview with John Lennon by Jim Steck.
 It became the only album on which Capitol Records could not dispute Vee Jay Records' publishing rights.

 It was originally published as a promotional edition during the Beatles' tour of the United States between August and September 1964.
 Later, it was officially released in November of that year.

 Origin

 Jim Steck and Dave Hull, of the Los Angeles radio station KRLA 1110, interviewed the Beatles during their 1964 American tour.
 After KRLA broadcast the interviews, Vee-Jay reached an agreement with those responsible to edit them into an album.
 To make the record cohesive, Vee-jay enlisted the services of Lou Adler, the co-founder of Dunhill Records and chief recording producer there between 1964 and 1967.
-Adler decided to apply screaming and various noises from live audiences to the recordings, as well as various percussion by Hal Blaine, a successful session drummer in American recording studios.
+Adler applied screaming and various noises from live audiences to the recordings, as well as percussion by session drummer Hal Blaine.